tonyhschu/manifold-cad-live-preview/packages/configurator/README.md

 # @manifold-studio/configurator

-A library for creating interactive CAD model configurators with V3 pipeline integration.
+A library for creating interactive CAD model configurators with CLI integration and automatic model discovery.

 ## Overview

 The configurator package provides a complete UI library for building interactive CAD model configurators.
-It integrates with the V3 pipeline architecture to provide real-time model generation, parameter adjustment, and hot module replacement (HMR) during development.
+It includes the **Manifold Studio CLI** that handles automatic model discovery, pipeline generation, and dual-server development setup.

 ## Architecture

-This package is designed as a **library-only** package.
-It does not provide standalone development capabilities.
-Instead, it should be developed and tested within the context of a user project using the `@manifold-studio/create-app` development environment.
+This package provides both a **library** and a **CLI tool**:

+- **Library**: UI components and configurator functionality for user projects
+- **CLI**: Development tool that handles model discovery, pipeline compilation, and server management

 ### Key Components

+**Library Components:**

 - **V3Configurator**: Main configurator class that orchestrates the entire system
 - **Model Services**: Handle pipeline loading, model generation, and state management